Cities in Georgia where our military defense attorneys represent service members at court martial and in administrative separations:

 Fort Gillem is an Army post that serves as one of the Headquarters of US Army Garrison’s satellite installations.
 The main body of the US Army Garrison is housed in Fort McPherson, in effect making Fort Gillem a direct subsidiary of the said Fort.
 The base is home to various support and supply units and has a population of 456 military personnel, 1,663 reservists, and 1,667 civilians in a land area totaling 1,465 acres.
 The base is now home to First US Army and a multitude of other tenant units.

-The US Army Signal Center, headquartered in Fort Gordon, trains the most soldiers than all other training centers in the US Army.
+The US Army Signal Center, headquartered in Fort Eisenhower, trains the most soldiers than all other training centers in the US Army.
 It has the primary mission of employing training, doctrine, force integration, and mobilization of units stationed in the base.
 The base covers 56,000 acres and employs 4,600 civilians and 12,000 active duty and reservist personnel.

 Fort McPherson is an Army base located in Atlanta, Georgia.
 It is currently home to the US Army Forces Command, the US Army Reserve Command, the US Army Central Command, and the US Army Installation Management Command of the Southeast Region.
 Fort McPherson has a satellite installation in nearby Fort Gillem.